Michael Fowler, Physics Department, UVa

 We are forced to conclude that for Maxwell's fourth equation to be correct, there must also be a changing electric field through the rectangular contour.

 Let us now try to nail down what this electric field through the contour must look like.
 First, it must be through the contour, that is, have a component perpendicular to the plane of the contour, in other words, perpendicular to the magnetic field.
 In fact, electric field components in other directions won't affect the fourth equation we are trying to satisfy, so we shall ignore them.
-Notice first that for a rectangular contour with d < vt, Ampere's law works, so we don't want a changing electric field through such a contour (but a constant electric field would be ok).
+Notice first that for a rectangular contour with Ampere's law works, so we don't want a changing electric field through such a contour (but a constant electric field would be ok).

-Now apply Maxwell's fourth equation to a rectangular contour with d > vt,
+Now apply Maxwell's fourth equation to a rectangular contour with

-(over surface spanning path).
+It is: path integral (over surface spanning path).